 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-Depending on what I have available and who I am serving will often dictate what goes into my interpretation of this wonderful dish.
+What I have available and who I am serving often dictates what goes into my interpretation of this wonderful dish.

-My wife enjoys white sauces more than red, so when I prepared this dish for her I kept it in more of an Aioli type sauce.
-Of course, if you prefer a red sauce or a touch of red feel free to adjust the recipe.
+My wife enjoys white sauces more than red sauces, so when I prepared this dish for her, I kept it in more of an aioli-type sauce.
+Of course, if you prefer a red sauce or a touch of red wine, feel free to adjust the recipe.

-This dish also makes a wonderful Fra Diavolo if your mood is for a little more on the spicy side.
+This dish also makes a wonderful Fra Diavolo if you’re in the mood for a seafood-based pasta dish in a spicy tomato sauce.

 The first step is adding the olive oil, garlic, basil and red pepper flakes to a large saute pan over medium-high heat.
 Let the garlic cook for about 30 seconds to release the flavor into the oil.